The-Marcy-Lab-School/marcy-curriculum-docs/README.md

 <details>

 <summary><strong>4.
-Methodical Debugging: Applying a structured, methodical approach to identify root causes and implement comprehensive fixes rather than relying on guesswork.</strong></summary>
+Methodical Problem Solving:</strong> Applying a structured, methodical approach to plan, implement, test, and debug, and refine code.</summary>

-Mental models may allow you “vibe-code” your way to a sloppily hacked-together application, but once things break, a real engineer will know how to follow a methodical approach to debug the problem, identify the root cause, and implement a fix.
+Mental models may allow you “vibe-code” your way to a sloppily hacked-together application.
+However, once things break, a real engineer will know how to follow a methodical approach to debug the problem, identify the root cause, and implement a fix.
 Randomly trying solutions or guessing at the root cause won’t cut it!

+Additionally, code that works today can still cause problems tomorrow if it isn't implemented with care.
+Experienced engineers will carefully plan before they code and then will review, refine, and refactor existing solutions to reduce redundancy, improve their efficiency, and improve readability.

 **Indicators**

-* Debugs with a structured approach instead of randomly trying fixes. (see [Problem Solving & Debugging Process](https://www.notion.so/Problem-Solving-Debugging-Process-262b1966ed7480b5842ed3d5c8d0b189?pvs=21) )
+* Makes a plan before implementing code
+* Can trace through code execution to understand program behavior.
+* Tests solutions comprehensively, ensuring edge cases are covered.
 * Reads error messages and test output carefully and investigates root causes.
 * Tries multiple strategies when initial approach fails.
 * Seeks to understand root causes rather than applying surface-level fixes.
-* Can trace through code execution to understand program behavior.
-* Tests solutions comprehensively, ensuring edge cases are covered.
+* Identifies areas where solutions can be improved to reduce redundancy, improve efficiency, or improve readability

-**Pitfalls:** frequently “guessing” at what the problem is without systematically finding the root, jumping into code without planning an approach first, ignoring error messages, not asking for help in a timely manner, giving up too quickly when the initial approach doesn’t work.
+**Pitfalls:** jumping into code without planning an approach first, frequently “guessing” at what the problem is without systematically finding the root,  ignoring error messages, not asking for help in a timely manner, giving up too quickly when the initial approach doesn’t work, accepting code that works without evaluating it's long-term effectiveness.

 </details>

 <details>

 <summary><strong>5.
-Detail Orientation: Taking professional pride in producing clean, well-documented code and error-free materials that adhere to industry best practices and team standards.</strong></summary>
+Quality Discernment</strong>: Taking professional pride in producing high-quality software, documentation, and presentation materials while having a keen eye for what does not meet the bar.</summary>

-As a professional software engineer you are going to be working on a team.
-Therefore writing functional code is just the prerequisite.
-The quality of _how_ you code, communicate, and collaborate will be what distinguishes you from the crowd as an engineer that teams want to work with.
+Writing functional code is the prerequisite for being a professional Software Engineer.
+The quality of _how_ you code, communicate, and collaborate is what will distinguish you as an engineer that teams want to work with.

-Detail Orientation is about taking pride in every line of code you write and in every document that you produce.
+Quality Discernment is about taking pride in every line of code you write (or AI writes for you) and in every document and presentation that you produce.

 **Indicators**

 * Reads documentation and instructions thoroughly.
-* Writes clean, readable code that follows established style guides and coding conventions.
+* Writes clean, organized and readable code that follows established style guides and coding conventions.
 * Creates well-structured, error-free documentation, READMEs, and presentations
 * Double-checks work before submitting for review or presentation.
+* Reviews code generated by AI with a critical eye.
 * Proactively seeks feedback and implements learnings in subsequent work.
 * Follows git best practices

 **Pitfalls:** Submitting code that raises numerous linting flags and doesn’t adhere to known style guides.
 Creating documentation, technical writing, and technical presentations that are error-filled or contain typos or technical inaccuracies.
 Repeating the same mistakes without incorporating feedback.
+Accepting AI-generated code without evaluating it carefully.

 </details>